joseppbenvenuto/Food_And_Service_Restaurant_Recommendation_Engine/README.md

 **Note** - The analysis assumed the star ratings were due to the context of the review.
 For example, if the content of the review was about food and received a five-star rating, the high rating, for the most part, would be due to the quality of the restaurant's food.

-Having completed the above, a recommendation dashboard app using plotly and dash was created and deployed to Heroku https://food-dash-app.herokuapp.com/ (**Username**: data, **Password**: analyst).
+Having completed the above, a recommendation dashboard app using plotly and dash was created and deployed to Heroku https://food-dash-app.herokuapp.com/ (**Username**: data, **Password**: analyst, **Note**: the app takes a few seconds to load).
 The dashboard allows the user to have the choice if he/she wants to be recommended restaurants basis all-standards or simply basis food-standards.
 The recommendation dashboard app returns 10 recommendations.

 Anyone looking to explore and get a deeper look into Toronto's restaurants can use this app.